rrcobb/backgammon/notes/devlog.md

   - highlight blots
   - highlight primes

+- tunable strategy
 - custom weights for evaluation function / strategy
   - custom parameters for mcts / expectimax

-- user-controllable settings

-- web play / pvp
+  - turn up the compute / let it search further
+  - show how the different moves change in value

 - web strategy simulator (e.g. dump in some js?)

 - doubling cube